neuefische/web-exercises/sessions/js-array-methods/letter-puzzle_solution/README.md

-# JS Array Methods 2: Employee Data Puzzle
+# JS Array Methods: Employee Data Puzzle

 This challenge tasks you with navigating a large dataset of over 500 employees, utilizing JavaScript array methods to uncover and resolve a letter puzzle.